eklitzke/e/README.md

 You'll need [GYP](http://code.google.com/p/gyp/) installed.
 You ought to then be able to simply run `make` to build the project.
-Internally, this will create a directory called `gyp.out` with a generated `Makefile` from GYP, and then invoking `make` in the future will mostly do a recursive make using that file.
+Internally, this will create a directory called `build` with a generated `Makefile` from GYP, and then invoking `make` in the future will mostly do a recursive make using that file.

 Do to a bug in GYP, running `make` in a fresh checkout may not properly bootstrap GYP.
 If that happens (e.g. it looks like running `make` isn't actually compiling anything), run the following command manually (if you get an `OSError` in the output, ignore it and run the command a second time):

-    gyp --toplevel-dir=. --depth=src/ --generator-output=gyp.out e.gyp
+    gyp --toplevel-dir=. --depth=src/ --generator-output=build e.gyp

 If you have build problems, you might want to try invoking `make` as